17kaushalsingh/100-Days-Of-DL/01-ANN/10-Vanishing-Exploding-GradientProblem/README.md

 # Exploding Gradient Problem
     - Occurs mostly in RNN
     - If all derivatives are larger than 1, the overall change is very large
+    - Use gradient clipping to tackle exploding gradients
+        + Individual gradient clipping if the gradient exceeds a certain number
+        + L2 norm based gradient clipping, scale the vector to the apt. threshold